 - Two tall water slides.
 In my expert opinion, the blue slide is fun and the purple tube slide is more thrilling and wedgie-inducing but short.
 You must be 48 inches to ride the big slides.

 - A lazy river enclosing the water slides with its own water dumping and spray features.
-At the time of my visit there were only 14 floating inner tubes for hundreds of people.
-Tubes are free, you just have to wait your turn.
+At the time of my visit, and confirmed by a recent visit from another contributor, there were only 14 floating inner tubes for hundreds of people.
+Tubes are free to borrow, you just have to wait your turn.
 You can also swim, float, and bonk your brother around the river without a flotation device.

 - One lap pool for boring grown-ups, probably.